Updated: Mar 6

-Hosting a speed networking event can sometimes be a daunting task.
-Over the years we have talked with a number of event planners that have hosted their own Speed Networking events for different organizations.
+Hosting a speed networking event can seem like a daunting task.
+Over the years, we've talked with a number of event planners that have hosted their own speed networking events for different organizations.
 As you can imagine, we have heard just about everything, from hugely successful events to the horrifying speed networking disasters.

-Tables: We recommend classroom style seating for the best results.
+We recommend classroom-style seating for the best results.
 This is typically done with 72” x 18” tables and 4 chairs (2 meetings) at each table.
 We’ve provided a diagram at the end of this post to illustrate an ideal room set-up.

-Table #’s: Our events include customized schedules that direct participants to different tables, which means our events require table #’s.
+Our events include customized schedules that direct participants to different tables, which means our events require table #s.
 We strongly recommend putting table #’s out, even if you aren’t using customized schedules.
 It makes the event more manageable and you can help direct people more easily with table numbers as guides.
 We encourage the use of 12” table number stands as well.

-Water: This is possibly the single most important item to have at the event but is often times overlooked.
+This is possibly the single most important item to have at the event but is oftentimes overlooked.
 If you can, put multiple water stations around the room for participants to fill up glasses.
 This typically works better than providing bottles of water ahead of time, as participants often leave these at tables and/or spend time filling up the entire bottle in between rounds.

-Info Sheet: In an effort to expedite the check-in process, we hand out a 1-page information sheet to each participant that explains how the event will work.
-This is important if you have a first time event, as it will answer a lot of questions for participants and allow you to focus on running the event.
+In an effort to expedite the check-in process, we hand out a 1-page information sheet to each participant that explains how the event will work.
+This is important if you have a first-time event, as it will answer a lot of questions for participants and allow you to focus on running the event.

 One critical element to the success of your event is maintaining control, and as silly as some of the commands below may seem…..you’ll be amazed at how well people appreciate structure.

-Half Way: Inform participants that they are half way through a particular round.
+Inform participants that they are halfway through a particular round.
 This gives them an idea of how much time is left and it also is a signal to allow the other person to have a chance to talk.

 Upon completing the event, it is important to provide wrap up announcements.
 You should remind your participants to follow-up with their new connections to continue building the relationships.
 Always discourage them from sending a blanket email to everyone and instead, write a personal note to each of the new connections.
 We encourage you to host additional networking after the event to allow participants to continue their discussions or meet with others that they did not meet during the event.